abdussalam-mustapha/NexusHub/README.md

 - **🏠 Real Estate Listings** - Browse and discover properties with AI-powered recommendations
 - **🛍️ E-commerce Catalog** - Shop from a curated selection of products across multiple categories
-- **🤝 Social Networking** - Connect with cool and fun people, share experiences, and discover exciting activities
+- **🎉 Fun Social Networking** - Connect with cool and fun people, join hobby groups, and discover exciting social activities and events

 All powered by **Sensay AI** - an intelligent assistant that enhances every aspect of your experience with personalized recommendations, automated task management, and seamless cross-platform integration.